Cheryl Hogue, Assistant Managing Editor

 Education: M.S. in environmental sciences and policy, Johns Hopkins University; B.S. in biology, College of William and Mary.

-Honors: Vice president for membership, Society of Environmental Journalists, 2006-2009; Carnegie Mellon University Steinbrenner Institute media fellow, 2008; environmental media fellow, Vermont Law School, 2005; science writing fellow, Woods Hole Marine Biological Laboratory, 1999.
+Honors: First place award for outstanding beat reporting, Society of Environmental Journalists, 2014; elected member of the board, Society of Environmental Journalists, 2004-2010; Carnegie Mellon University Steinbrenner Institute media fellow, 2008; environmental media fellow, Vermont Law School, 2005; science writing fellow, Woods Hole Marine Biological Laboratory, 1999.